AGCPartners/NeoReplicator/README.md

 * create relations based on foreign keys ✓
 * create relations based on Many-To-Many relations ✓
 * update nodes after update queries ✓
-* delete nodes
+* delete nodes ✓
-* delete relations
+* delete relations ✓
-* improve stability
+* improve stability ✓
 * error reporting
+* start from last replicated position
+* write tests
+* Travis Integration
+* Proper git structure(dev branch, git-flow)
-* reconnect after the connection is dropped by mysql server
+* reconnect after the connection is dropped by mysql server ✓

 This package has been tested with MySQL server 5.5.40 and 5.6.19.
 All MySQL server versions >= 5.1.15 are supported.
 It is briefly tested with MariaDB 10.0